Kea Performance Optimization

 5. Follow these tips for host reservations

-• Searching for possible host reservations (HR) is expensive.
-If you use host reservations, decide which part of your address space should be used for reserved addresses and which for dynamic assignment.
-When an address is considered, Kea asks the database: "is this candidate address used by anyone right now?"
-If the answer is no, the next question is: "is this address reserved for anyone?"
-You can omit the second question if you tell Kea that there are no reservations for addresses from the dynamic pool.
-See "reservation-mode": "out-of-pool".
+• Searching for possible host reservations (HRs) is expensive.
+If you use HRs, decide which part of your address space should be used for reserved addresses and which for dynamic assignment.
+When an address is considered, Kea asks the database: "Is this candidate address used by anyone right now?"
+If the answer is no, the next question is: "Is this address reserved for anyone?"
+You can omit the second question if you tell Kea there are no reservations for addresses from the dynamic pool.
+See "reservations-out-of-pool": true.

-• If you don't need HR, you can tell Kea not to look for HRs at all by setting "reservation-mode": "disabled".
-If you are using HRs in only a few subnets, disable host reservations globally and then enable them only on a per-subnet basis.
+• If you don't need HRs, you can tell Kea not to look for them by setting "reservations-global": false, "reservations-in-subnet": false.
+If you only use HRs in a few subnets, disable host reservations globally and enable them on a per-subnet basis.
+This can be done by disabling global and in-subnet reservations at the global level and setting "reservations-in-subnet": true in only the subnets that contain reservations.

 • Eliminate unused host identifiers.
-Kea is able to identify host reservations in several ways: circuit-id, MAC (hardware) address, duid, or client-id in DHCPv4, or duid or MAC (hardware) address in DHCPv6.
-Kea checks all of those types one by one.
-If you know that you don't use certain types (e.g. you always identify your hosts by MAC address only), you can tell Kea not to bother trying different identifiers, e.g. "host-reservation-identifiers": [ "hw-address" ].
-If you want to use several identifier types, please order the list from most to least frequent, e.g. if you have 990 reservations by MAC address and 10 reservations by client-id, please use "host-reservation-identifiers": [ "hw-address", "client-id" ].
+Kea can identify host reservations in several ways: circuit ID, MAC (hardware) address, DUID, or client ID in DHCPv4, and DUID or MAC (hardware) address in DHCPv6.
+Kea checks all identifier types in sequence.
+Suppose you know that you don't use certain types (e.g. you always identify your hosts by MAC address alone): in that case, you can tell Kea not to bother trying different identifiers, e.g. host-reservation-identifiers: [ "hw-address" ].
+If you want to use several identifier types, order the list from most to least frequent, e.g. if you have 990 reservations by MAC address and ten reservations by client ID, set host-reservation-identifiers: [ "hw-address", "client-id" ].

 6. Remember that hooks add latency

-7. Consider the impact of high availability
+7. Consider the impact of High Availability

 8. Don't log at debug level in production